 THE DEAD ZONE

-According to Rotten Tomatoes this is the 7th best Stephen King adaptation out of 68 (!), ahead of ‘The Shining’.
+According to Rotten Tomatoes this is a better Stephen King adaptation than ‘The Shining’.
+Really?!

-David Cronenberg and Christopher Walken seem like perfect and obvious choices as director and lead actor respectively so I was amused to learn that the director might have been Stanley Donen (director of ‘Singin’ in The Rain’) and it might have starred Bill Murray (King’s first choice).
+David Cronenberg and Christopher Walken seem perfect and obvious choices as director and lead actor respectively so I was amused to learn that the director might have been Stanley Donen (director of ‘Singin’ in The Rain’) and the lead actor might have been Bill Murray (King’s first choice).

 Christopher Walker is Johnny, to whom weird things happen after a car crash leaves him in a coma for five years.

-The car crash occurs as he is driving home after he has turned down the opportunity to sleep with his fiancée, Sarah, for the first time, so perhaps the story is a kind of inverted morality tale?
+The car crash occurs as he is driving home after he has turned down the opportunity to sleep with his fiancée, Sarah (Brooke Adams) for the first time, so perhaps the story is a kind of inverted morality tale?

 Later on they jump into bed one afternoon, which struck me as the least plausible thing in the film, which is saying something.